jfreeze/gce-freebsd/README.md

 ## Create a Server
 The <code>gcloud-compute-instance-create.sh</code> script creates a FreeBSD 11.0-RELEASE machine with the smallest configuration of CPU and RAM possible.
 It runs about $5 per month.
+I chose the name
+<code>elixirconf-www-01</code> for the name of this web server VM.

     ./gcloud-compute-instance-create.sh elixirconf elixirconf-www-01 elixirconf-net